JGCRI/gcam-doc/inputs_demand.md

 Multipliers used to determine the value of time in transit are specified in [A54.tranSubsector_VOTT_revised.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A54.tranSubsector_VOTT_revised.csv).

+#### Residential floorspace parameters

+The parameters for the estimation of residential floorspace demand are listed in [A44.flsp_param.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A44.flsp_param.csv)

 #### Satiation levels

-Satiation levels are specified in [A44.satiation_flsp](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A44.satiation_flsp.csv) and [A44.demand_satiation_mult](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A44.demand_satiation_mult.csv).
+Satiation levels for energy services are specified in [A44.demand_satiation_mult](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A44.demand_satiation_mult.csv).
+For commercial floorspace, the satiation values are specified in [A44.satiation_flsp](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A44.satiation_flsp.csv).

 ##### Emissions